Avengers Trophy Guide and Road Map for PlayStation

 Mission Result Trophies

-There are some trophies which require you to have a certain amount of success in missions, you’ll find those here.
+There are some trophies which require you to have a certain amount of success in missions, you’ll find those here in this portion of our Marvel’s Avengers Trophy Guide.
 While at face value they may look intimidating, these trophies are actually entirely reasonable and will likely occur naturally.

 Trying on Perfection